learningtapestry/ssdn/packages/core/README.md

 This will take care of building your TypeScript code automatically whenever a change is detected.

 Now, you can use the regular SAM CLI commands to invoke your lambda functions and start a server for your API.
-For example, to execute the `Hello Nucleus` lambda function that's included in the project run:
+For example, to execute the `Hello SSDN` lambda function that's included in the project run:

 ```bash